gobb/SprayFire/libs/SprayFire/Service/README.md

 - Requires a factory or builder implementation to create appropriate Consumer objects to ensure the services are added and failures are handled appropriately.
 This isn't that bad of a concern but it is something that must be considered.
 - Dependencies aren't truly explicit and will not cause code to stop executing if a service is not provided.
 This has implications that a large majority of processing might occur and, for whatever reason, the service key expecting to hold an object does not and the code fatally quits.
 With true Dependency Injection this isn't nearly as big a concern.
 - Services required are not part of the constructor parameters and cannot be typehinted or worked with like you would normal injections.
+Although many IDEs will allow you to typehint variables, including "magic" class properties.

 ---